Table of Contents

 Casa Serena

-Our Women's Heroin Rehab Program in California
+Our Women's Heroin Rehab

 While the impacts of heroin addiction are devastating, it is a treatable condition.
 At our Santa Barbara women’s rehab, our compassionate and experienced treatment staff will design a personalized rehab program that perfectly fits your unique needs and treatment goals.
 When you enter our Santa Barbara treatment facility, you will undergo a comprehensive physical and psychological assessment to determine the best treatment course.
 The following are the important components of care found in our heroin rehab in Southern California: